 Lease liabilities are comprised of the two leased office space premises located in Grimsby & Ottawa with monthly lease payments in the amounts of \$3,000 & \$6,244 respectively.
-The Grimsby lease terminates on January 31, 2020 and the Ottawa lease terminates on February 28, 2021.
+The Grimsby lease terminates on January 31, 2020 however it has been agreed upon with the landlord that the lease will be terminated early (without penalty) on September 30, 2019.
+The Ottawa lease terminates on February 28, 2021.
 These leases will not be renewed and will be replaced with the new office lease effective October 1, 2019.
 The lease liability was calculated at a 5% interest rate.